The Brilliant Healer's New Life in the Shadows: Characters

 The vice-director of the Royal Hospital in the running for candidacy of the hospital's Director position.
+He does not like demi-humans.
 He is suspected to be involved with the disappearance of an important healer by Dr. Becker, who asks Zenos to investigate him.
 It is revealed later on, that Goldran murdered several people 13 years ago in order to save a noble and earn their favor.
-One of those people was Dr. Becker’s fiancée, after learning the truth he plotted his revenge.
-But was stopped by Zenos, Goldran was subsequently stripped of his wealth and imprisoned for his crimes.
+One of those people was Dr. Becker's fiancée.
+After learning the truth, he plotted his revenge, but was stopped by Zenos.
+Goldran was subsequently stripped of his wealth and imprisoned for his crimes.